huiyu/obsidian-dida365-link/README.md

 Go to the settings and add your **Dida365** username and password.
 ## Commands

-- `Obsidian Dida365 Link: Create task` will create a new Dida365 task in the **Inbox** from the current selected text or line in the Obsidian note and add deeplinks between the two for easy navigation.
+- `Dida365 Link: Create task` will create a new Dida365 task in the **Inbox** from the current selected text or line in the Obsidian note and add links between the two for easy navigation.
-- `Obsidian Dida365 Link: Create project` will create a new Dida365 project from the current note.
+- `Dida365 Link: Create project` will create a new Dida365 project from the current note.
-- `Obsidian Dida365 Link: Link task`
+- `Dida365 Link: Link task` will link a Dida365 task from the current selected text or line the Obsidian note and add links between the tow for easy navigation.
-- `Obsidian Dida365 Link: Link project`
+- `Dida365 Link: Link project` will link a Dida365 project from the current note.

-## More Configuration
+## Configuration

+- Enable input prompt: If enabled, the plugin will prompt you for input when creating a project/task.
+- Enable Dida365 link: If enabled, the plugin will attempt to create a link to Dida365 depends on the settings specified below.
+- Add Dida365 project link to frontmatter: If enabled, the plugin will add a link to the Dida365 project in the frontmatter of the note.
+- Enable transform selection to Dida365 task link: If enabled, the plugin will trasform current selection to a link to Dida365 task.
+- Enable transform line to Dida365 link: If enabled, the plugin transforms the complete line to a link to Dida365 task.
+- Add Dida365 task link to frontmatter: If enabled, the plugin will add a link to the Dida365 task in the frontmatter of the note.

 ## Thanks & Attribution